 NAMSAN PARK

 The official language of South Korea is Korean.
 They use a writing system called “hangeul”.
-During your trip to South Korea, you will surely find people who speak English especially among young people, however expect to be lost in translation many times… Well it’s part of the fun!
+During your trip to South Korea, you will surely find people who speak English, especially among young people, however, expect to be lost in translation many times… Well, it’s part of the fun!

 The voltage is 220V and the frequency is 60Hz.
-If you live in Europe, the power outlets are compatible in South Korea.
+If you live in Europe, the power outlets are compatible with South Korea.
 You won’t need to buy an adapter.
 For the US, an adaptor will be needed.

-Although the transport network is well developed in South Korea, it is possible during your stay that you will consider renting a car (for example if you are visiting Jeju Island).
+Although the transport network is well-developed in South Korea, it is possible during your stay that you will consider renting a car (for example if you are visiting Jeju Island).
 An international driving license will then be required.

 In most places, it is not common to tip in South Korea.